 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

-Let me know if this has happened to you — you bake a cake and follow the recipe exactly, but it doesn’t rise properly.
-Or your cookies spread way more than the recipe said they would.
-Maybe your frosting isn’t as light and fluffy as you thought it would be.
+Let me know if this has happened to you -- you bake a cake and follow the recipe exactly, but it doesn't rise properly.
+Or your cookies spread way more (or way less) than the recipe said they would.
+Maybe your frosting isn't as light and fluffy as you thought it would be.
 Or maybe your homemade bread is crumbly and dry instead of soft and chewy.

 You'll need a kitchen scale, one that includes different modes for different units of measurement, like grams, milliliters, and ounces.
 It should also have a TARE button that allows you to zero out the weight when you add each ingredient.
 Here's how it works:

-- Add your first ingredient; for instance, let’s say you need 128 grams of flour.
-Add flour until the display says 128 grams.
-Then press TARE to zero out the display again and you’re ready to add your next ingredient, straight into the bowl!
+- Add your first ingredient; for instance, let's say your recipe calls for 128 grams of all purpose flour (one cup of flour).
+Add flour until the display indicates 128 grams of flour.
+Then press TARE to zero out the display again and you're ready to add your next ingredient, straight into the bowl!

 - Repeat with each ingredient, switching units of measurement as needed and pressing TARE between each to zero out the weight.